PhD Program

 The committee is chosen by the Ph.D. student and, following acceptance by proposed committee members, subsequently approved by the MOVES Ph.D. program committee and the NPS Academic Council.
 Any necessary subsequent changes to the dissertation committee require the same chain of approval.

 One of the committee members from the MOVES curriculum faculty must be designated as the dissertation supervisor and serves as the student’s primary technical contact.
-The supervisor should be knowledgeable about the area of the proposed dissertation and should have prior experience on dissertation committees.
+The supervisor should be knowledgeable about the area of the proposed dissertation and will have prior experience serving on dissertation committees.
 The student should therefore choose the general area for the proposed dissertation prior to forming the committee.
+To serve as a Dissertation supervisor, a faculty member should have previously served on at least two other NPS Ph.D. dissertation committees as a voting member.

-Each committee must have a chair, who can be the same as the dissertation supervisor.
-The committee must contain at least three members of the MOVES curriculum faculty.
-Committee composition must also include at least one faculty member from outside the MOVES curriculum.
+The dissertation committee must have at least three members of the MOVES curriculum faculty.
+Committee composition must also include at least one faculty member from outside the MOVES curriculum; this means that member cannot hold an appointment of any type in MOVES.
 At least five members are required, of which one may be from another appropriate academic institution or hold domain-relevant expertise.
 At least four members of the committee must have earned doctorates.

-Every MOVES Ph.D. student is expected to maintain regular contact with the members of the student’s committee regarding progress towards the degree.
+Every MOVES Ph.D. student is expected to maintain regular contact with the members of their committee regarding progress towards the degree.
+It is strongly recommended that the student schedule regular status meetings with the entire committee – ideally on a quarterly basis.

-• Networked and Web-Based Visual Simulation: Scalable integration of interactive three-dimensional graphics, distributed modeling, local-area and wide-area networking, unicast versus multicast routing, integrated multimodal environments, and applications of virtual reality.
+• Networked and Web-Based Simulation: Scalable integration of interactive three-dimensional graphics, distributed modeling, local-area and wide-area networking, unicast versus multicast routing, integrated multimodal environments, network protocols.
+Live, Virtual, Constructive Simulation, and applications of virtual reality.

 • Discrete Event Modeling and Optimization: Methods for simulating phenomena best conceptualized as sequences of distinct transitions between states described by discrete variables.
 Such simulations can be run on single, parallel, or distributed computer systems; can be run either in real time or asynchronously with real time; and can be deterministic or stochastic.
 Also includes the study of inferences from experiments on such simulations.